-We performed the same experiments as the ones described in Section \ref{sec:consequencesLearning} using ResNet18 architecture trained on CIFAR 10.
+We performed the same experiments as the ones described in Section \ref{sec:consequencesLearning} using a ResNet18 architecture trained on CIFAR 10.
 The test error, training loss evolution with or without batch normalization are represented in Figure \ref{fig:cifarResNet}.
 We have similar qualitative observations as with VGG11.
-We note that ResNet18 architecture is much more sensitive to the choice of $\ReLU'(0)$: \begin{itemize} \item Test performance degrade very fast, actually, beyond a magnitude of 0.2, we could not manage to train the network without using batch normalization. \item Even when using batch normalization, the choice of $\ReLU'(0)$ has an effect for relatively small variations.
+We note that the ResNet18 architecture is much more sensitive to the choice of $\ReLU'(0)$: \begin{itemize} \item Test performances degrade very fast.
+Actually, beyond a magnitude of 0.2, we could not manage to train the network without using batch normalization. \item Even when using batch normalization, the choice of $\ReLU'(0)$ seems to have an effect for relatively small variations.
 This is qualitatively different from what we observed with VGG11 and fully connected architectures. \end{itemize}

-Similar Monte Carlo relative volume experimentation were carried out for this network architecture, the results are presented in Figure \ref{fig:cifarResNetVol}.
-The results are qualitatively similar to what we observed for VGG11 architecture: the bifurcation zone is met very often for 16 bits precision, and the addition of batch normalization increases this frequency in 32 bits precision.
-Note that we did not observe a significative variation in 16 bits precision.
+Similar Monte Carlo relative volume experiments were carried out for this network architecture; the results are presented in Figure \ref{fig:cifarResNetVol}.
+The results are qualitatively similar to what we observed for the VGG11 architecture: the bifurcation zone is met very often for 16 bits precision, and the addition of batch normalization increases this frequency in 32 bits precision.
+Note that we did not observe a significant variation in 16 bits precision.